marmelab/react-admin/docs/SimpleFormIterator.md

 ## `sx`

 You can override the style of the root element (a `<div>` element) as well as those of the inner components thanks to the `sx` property.
-It relies on Material UI System and supports CSS and shorthand properties (see [their documentation about it](https://mui.com/material-ui/customization/how-to-customize/#overriding-nested-component-styles)).
+It relies on MUI System and supports CSS and shorthand properties (see [their documentation about it](https://mui.com/material-ui/customization/how-to-customize/#overriding-nested-component-styles)).

 This property accepts the following subclasses: